gPhotoShow Pro - FAQ

 19. Periodically gPhotoShow stops working, it doesn't start automatically when my computer is idle.
 I have to open the windows display applet, configure the screen saver first to none then to gPhotoShow again.
 Is there a way to fix this ?

 On windows screen savers never start by themselves.
 It is Windows itself who detects when the system is idle for the specified amount of time and starts the configured screen saver so this is basically a windows issue.
-There are several possible causes for this behavior, some wireless mouses and keyboards prevent the system from being idle so when they are connected the screen saver never starts.
+There are several possible causes for this behaviour, some wireless mouses and keyboards prevent the system from being idle so when they are connected the screen saver never starts.
 Windows Vista and 7 disable the screen saver for some time when it is interrupted within few seconds.
 Other programs may disable the screen saver as well, for example media players or CD/DVD burning programs often do it for obvious reasons.
 You could run the ControlSS utility installed by gPhotoShow, it display the screen saver status with an icon in the tray bar so you can see when it gets disabled and enable it again with the ControlSS menu.

-20. I have troubles playing avi files from gPhotoShow, I hear sounds but there is no video.
+21. I have troubles playing avi files from gPhotoShow, I hear sounds but there is no video.
 Is there a way to fix this issue ?

-21. I have troubles playing mov files from gPhotoShow, often the program crashes or hangs while playing video.
+22. I have troubles playing mov files from gPhotoShow, often the program crashes or hangs while playing video.
 Is there a way to fix this issue ?

-22. Is it possible to display all video with VLC Media Player (VideoLan) ?
+23. Is it possible to display all video with VLC Media Player (VideoLan) ?

 By default gPhotoShow plays avi,wmv and mpg files by using Windows Media Player ActiveX.
 Mov files with Apple QuickTime ActiveX.
 On some systems for unknown reasons these components don't work correctly with third party programs.
 A way to work around the problem is to install the free media player VLC (VideoLan). gPhotoShow has a tight integration with this player and it should work better than Media Player and QuickTime.
 Here is how to play all video files with VLC: